WellFiredDevelopment/dotProfileDocumentation/sphinx/source/api/classes/class_wellfired_profile_unity_runtime_dotprofilesession.rst

 Description
 ------------

-Provides a set of Utility methods that allow the user to quickly instantiate and use Profilers, without having to think about platform specific implementations.
+A Utility interface that allows users to quickly obtain and manage Sessions.

 Public Static Methods
 ----------------------